swastikbanerjee/PREACH/README.md

 # Performance Comparison: Keyword Generation on Colab vs. Intel Extension for Scikit-Learn

+Intel Extension for Scikit-learn is a component of the Intel® oneAPI AI Analytics Toolkit.
+Upon comparing the keyword generation process between Colab and Intel DevCloud with Intel Extension for Scikit-learn, notable differences in performance metrics were observed.

 ### First Run
-Upon comparing the keyword generation process between Colab and Intel DevCloud with Intel Extension for Scikit-learn, notable differences in performance metrics were observed.

 1. In the very initial run on Intel DevCloud, the keyword generation process took approximately 1.05 seconds to complete.
 During this time, the CPU usage was relatively low at 3.1%, indicating efficient utilization of computational resources.
 However, the memory usage was measured at 12.9%, suggesting moderate memory consumption.
 2. In contrast, the initial run on Colab resulted in a longer execution time of approximately 1.63 seconds.
 Additionally, the CPU usage during this process was significantly higher, peaking at 68.2%.
 This indicates a more intensive computational load on Colab compared to Intel DevCloud.
 Despite the high CPU usage, the memory usage on Colab was measured at 7.4%, which is lower than that of Intel DevCloud.